Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ##### Home Views

+* Test that the Home page URL exists
+* Test that the Home page URL is accessible by name
-* Test the home page view
+* Test that the Home page uses the correct template

 ![Home App testing report from coverage](testing/home-testing.png)